Solidarity Day 2021

 - Encourage others to be Allies.

-Ally Day is inspired by Ally Week, a student-led program during which LGBTQ K–12 students and educators lead a conversation on what they need from their allies in school.
+Solidarity Day is inspired by Ally Week, a student-led program during which LGBTQIA+ K–12 students and educators lead a conversation on what they need from their allies in school.
 It is sponsored by GLSEN (Gay, Lesbian & Straight Education Network).
 Showing our support is especially important now, as rates of bullying and harassment increase for students who identify as LGBTQIA+, and these students are four times more likely to attempt suicide.